mantidproject/mantid/docs/source/algorithms/MonteCarloAbsorption-v1.rst

                      'Center': [0.0,0.0,0.0]},
                    Material={'ChemicalFormula': '(Li7)2-C-H4-N-Cl6', 'SampleNumberDensity': 0.07})
    # Simulating every data point can be slow.
 Use a smaller set and interpolate
-   abscor = MonteCarloAbsorption(data, NumberOfWavelengthPoints=50)
+   abscor = MonteCarloAbsorption(data)
    corrected = data/abscor

-**Example: A cylindrical sample with no container, interpolating with a CSpline**
+**Example: A cylindrical sample with no container, resimulating tracks for different wavelengths, interpolating with a CSpline**

 .. testcode:: ExCylinderSampleOnlyAndSpline